linickx/rsdns/README.md

 Usage:
 Currently you can only update records, this should be enough for most use cases.
 `./rsdns-ns.sh -u linickx -a 123456 -d linickx.com -s dns1.stabletransit.com -S ns.example.com`

+If you are modifying a client's dns
+`./rsdns-ns.sh -u linickx -a 123456 -d linickx.com -s dns1.stabletransit.com -S ns.example.com -c 123456`

 ## The Config File ~/.rsdns_config ##